Nishant Mittal

 I'm a bit late in suggesting you to watch the movie in theatres.
 Couldn't write the review earlier.
 Sorry!
 But yeah, please do watch the movie whenever it's out on streaming platforms.
 Cheers!

 P.S.
 You just read an honest (and hopefully valuable) article for free.
-If you like reading my writing, subscribe to the mailing list (by filling the form at the bottom) and also consider making donations.
+If you like reading my writing, please consider making donations.
 Amounts don't matter, gestures do.
 Read more articles here.